UTNkar/documentation/content/development_tools/github.md

 [organization](https://github.com/UTNkar).
 This organization is under the control of the system administrator and access to various projects can be granted to any contributor within UTN.
-Currently, the Github is using the *team* billing plan which allows us to have more members on the Github.
+The github uses the free plan which allows for unlimited collaborators and does not add extra costs

 Some projects can be made public, this might improve the quality of a project as everyone is able to contribute to the project.
 However, note that some of these